ac-tuwien/MHLib.jl/README.md

     An abstract solution encoded by a vector of some user-provided type.
 - `BoolVectorSolution`:
     An abstract solution encoded by a boolean vector.
+- `PermutationSolution`:
+    An abstract solution representing permutations of a fixed number of elements.
 _ `SubsetVectorSolution`:
     A solution that is an arbitrary cardinality subset of a given set represented in vector form.
 The front part represents the selected